unauthed/gcp/java/pubsub/README.md

 ## Tips and Tricks

-Or reminders for the show and tell, in case we are getting nervous.
+Or reminders for the show and tell, in case we are getting all nervous.

 ### gcloud working with multiple configurations